AMICI-dev/AMICI/documentation/implementation_events.rst

 Event Implementation
 =======================

-This document provides guidance an rational on the implementation of events in AMICI.
+This document provides guidance and rationale on the implementation of events in AMICI.
 Events include any discontinuities in the right hand side of the differential equation.
 There are three types of discontinuities:

 - **Solution Jump Discontinuities** can be created by SBML events or delta functions in the right hand side.

 - **Right-Hand-Side Jump Discontinuities** result in removable discontinuities in the solution and can be created by SBML Piecewise or Heaviside functions.

-- **Right-Hand-Side Removeable Discontinuities** do not lead to discontinuities in the solution, but may lead to discontinuous higher order temporal derivatives and can be created by functions such as max or min.
+- **Right-Hand-Side Removable Discontinuities** do not lead to discontinuities in the solution, but may lead to discontinuous higher order temporal derivatives and can be created by functions such as max or min.